microsoft/pai/contrib/python-sdk/README.md

 ### How to launch a remote `Jupyter` server and connect it

 Sometimes user may want to launch a remote `Jupyter` server and do some work on it interactively.
-To do this, just add `--interactive` in `job notebook` command.
+To do this, just add `--interactive` in `notebook-job` command.
 After submitting the job, a link like `http://x.x.x.x:port/notebooks/<notebook>` will be opened in your browser.
 Since it takes a while to start the container, please wait and refresh the page until the notebook opens.
 Use the default token `abcd` (unless it is overridden by `--token <token>`) to login the notebook.

 ## Other FAQ of CLI